Written By: Steven Kennebrew-Turner

 The brutality suffered by Jonathan Martin came in the form of white supremacy.
 Like $40 million slaves, NFL players are portraying Incognito as the victim and Martin as the villain.
 Why?
 Because Jonathan Martin broke the code of the locker room…such slave mentality ignores the racism in Incognito’s hazing and pays more attention to the broken code.
 More respect is given to a gladiator system of supremacy versus the simple respect of a man.
 On the other hand, its hard to get someone else to standup for you when you won’t standup for yourself.
 Thus, Martin’s lack of toughness in a tough man career has led many around the league to question is sexuality (whether right, wrong, or indifferent).

 Thus, Martin should have taken Incognito to the “wood shed”.
 Meaning, in the culture of hazing, there’s always a point where the neophyte is allowed to fight back.
-Incognito chose not to do so, thus he suffered psychological & emotional damage.
+Martin chose not to do so, thus he suffered psychological & emotional damage.
 Not taking a direct stand made Martin just as much a volunteer as he was a victim.
 Fights are common in the locker room and on the field when hazing and cheap shots cross the line.
 Few end with injury or lawsuits.
 However, this case is destined to conclude in a monetary settlement in Martin’s favor…and, possibily Incognito’s…because he followed protocol.

 Rights Of Passage: